AmrahImtiaz/PDF-Bot/README.md

-Trained to prepare quiz for you and check the answer and summarize lecture pdfs
+Trained to prepare quiz for you and check the answer and summarize lecture pdfs made by using ollama model llama 3.1